 1.1 Step 1

-In “Step 1” of your Sync Profile, you have to input your Salesforce credentials first.
-It is important to enter your Salesforce Security Token as well so that SyncApps can access your Salesforce.
+In “Step 1” of your Set Up or Sync Profile, you have to input your Salesforce credentials first.
+Tap the "Authorize Salesforce Account" so that SyncApps can then connect to your Salesforce Account.

 1.2 Object Type to Sync

 Next is to select “Object Type to Sync”.
-SyncApps only syncs 1 Object Type per Sync Profile, so if you have to sync 3 Object Types, then you will need to create another Sync Profile for each of your preferred Object Type.
+SyncApps only syncs 1 Object Type per Set Up or Sync Profile, so if you have to sync 3 Object Types, then you will need to create another Set Up or Sync Profile for each of your preferred Object Type.
 Object type refers to CRM and eCommerce records like Contacts, Leads, Accounts, Clients, Companies, etc.

-If you already have a Campaign (the one you did in Step 1), you may check the checkbox for “Sync Salesforce Campaign/List Members to Constant Contact List”, select Active Campaigns to sync, and then tap “Update”.
-If you haven’t made any Campaign yet, SyncApps will automatically sync all your “Object Type” from your Salesforce account over to your Constant Contact.
+If you already have a Campaign or List View (the one you did in Step 1), you may check the checkbox for “Sync Salesforce Campaign/List Members to Constant Contact List”, select Active Campaigns to sync, and then tap “Update”.
+If you haven’t made any Campaigns yet, SyncApps will automatically sync all your “Object Type” from your Salesforce account over to your Constant Contact.

 Step 3: Edit Page Layout (Email Opt Out Field)